Stuycs-K/finalprojectapcs-5-li-william-stahl-axel/DEVLOG-William.md

 Worked on rangingCheck, wrote checks for each of the 8 directions.
 Pieces now are prevented from traveling through other pieces.

 ### 2025-06-08 - Castling, En Passant
-Worked on castling and En Passant mechanics
+Worked on castling and En Passant mechanics.
+Also found and fixed error where pawns could go through another piece at the start.